-- Since the introduction of Best Start Foods payment in August 2019, each application requires two decisions (Best Start Grant and Best Start Foods) to be made. - In total, around 47% of the applications that were received since December 2018 and decided by 30 November 2020 were processed within 10 working days.
-Around 25% of all applications took 21 days or more to be processed [Table 10].
-This processing time includes time spent waiting to receive copies of documents from clients, but does not include additional time to make payments. - Between the September and November 2020, the proportion of applications processed within 10 working days increased from 30% in September, to 46% in October and 52% in November. - By the end of November 2020, the median average processing time for all applications processed since December 2018 was 12 days. - The median processing time for applications in September 2020 was 19 working days.
-This decreased to 13 working days in October and 10 working days in November, which is the lowest monthly average processing time since September 2019. - On 30 March 2020, Social Security Scotland launched an online document upload function that provides an alternative method for applicants to supply evidence.
-More information about application processing can be found in Data Quality section.
+- In total, around 40% of the applications that were received since December 2018 and decided by 30 November 2021 were processed within 10 working days.
+Around 31% of all applications took 21 days or more to be processed [Table 10].
+This processing time includes time spent waiting to receive copies of documents from clients, but does not include additional time to make payments. - The proportion of applications processed within 10 working days was 11% in September, 2% in October and 5% in November 2021 [Table 10]. - By the end of November 2021, the median average processing time for all applications processed since December 2018 was 14 days [Table 10]. - The median processing time for applications was 16 working days in September, 21 working days in October, and 20 working days in November 2021 [Table 10].